-Fycompa is a prescription medication approved by the Food and Drug Administration (FDA) in 2012 for the treatment of partial seizures in people with epilepsy who are 12 years and older.
-Fycompa is also known by its drug name, Perampanel.
+Fycompa is a prescription drug approved by the U.S. Food and Drug Administration (FDA) to control primary generalized tonic-clonic seizures and partial-onset seizures in people 12 years of age and older.
+Fycompa is also referred to by its drug name, perampanel.

-Fycompa is an anticonvulsant, or drug that is used to control seizures.
-It is believed that Fycompa works in cases of epilepsy by inhibiting nerve signals.read more
+Fycompa is an anticonvulsant, or in other words, a drug used to prevent and control seizures.
+It is believed to work in cases of epilepsy by inhibiting nerve signals in the brain.

 How do I take it?

-Fycompa is taken orally as a tablet once a day at bedtime.
+Prescribing information states that Fycompa is taken orally as a tablet once daily at bedtime.
 Your doctor will likely start you on a low dose of Fycompa and gradually increase the dosage.

 Fycompa may reduce the effectiveness of some forms of birth control, including oral contraceptives and implants.
 You may need to adopt another form of birth control while using Fycompa.